manwar/python-guide/introduction-to-python.md

     b1 = s.encode('utf-8')
     print(b1+b)    # prints b'Hi there!ABC'

-What if encode the string using `'utf-32'` encoding?
+What if we encode the string using `'utf-32'` encoding?

     b2 = s.encode('utf-32')
     print(b2)      # prints lots of hexadecimal numbers representing the string.